Roy Harper (character): 2011–2016: The New 52

 During the Titans Hunt storyline, Roy, along with several other heroes, found out he was part of the original Teen Titans, with all of their memories being forgotten due to unknown circumstances.
-When they discovered their memories were erased as a way to defeat the villain Mr. Twister, they defeated him once more in the present.
+When they discovered their memories were erased as a way to defeat the villain Mister Twister, they defeated him once more in the present.
 This led to the team being reformed, with the team regaining their memories of each other's relationships.
 Roy's romance with Donna Troy was rekindled during this time, as the two remembered the years they spent together.